 This product requires an approved Spektrum DSM2®/DSMX® compatible transmitter.
 Visit www.bindnfly.com for a complete list of approved transmitters.
+Your RTF transmitter comes prebound to the model.
+If you need to re-bind, follow the directions below.

 General Binding Procedure